 Many seniors near South Bend, Indiana, seeking out new Medicare Advantage or Medigap plans may not know what is in their best interest.
 Picking the right plan can be a difficult task, especially when there are so many choices!
-We will take a look at Indiana Medicare plans and explore some of their features, to help find the right one for you.
+We will look at Indiana Medicare plans and explore some of their features to help find the right one for you.
 Specifically, we will address Medicare Advantage and Medigap plans in South Bend, St. Joseph County, Indiana.

 Demographics of St. Joseph County

 St. Joseph County is located on the northern border of Indiana.
 It’s the fifth most populous county in the state of Indiana and is home to over 270,000 people.
 St. Joseph County comprises several cities, including South Bend, Granger, Lakeville, North Liberty, New Carlisle, Roseland, Walkerton, Osceola, Mishawaka, Indian Village, and the Notre Dame CDP.